Ferrovanadium: Steel

 The most common use of ferrovanadium is in the production of steel.
-In 2017, 94% of domestic consumption of vanadium was to produce iron and steel alloys.
-Ferrovanadium and other vanadium alloys are used in carbon steel, alloy steel high strength steel, and HSLA (High Strength Low Alloy) steel.
+In 2017, 94% of consumption of vanadium in the USA was to produce iron and steel alloys.
+Ferrovanadium and other vanadium alloys are used in carbon steel, alloy steel, high strength steel, and HSLA (High Strength Low Alloy) steel.
 These steels are then used to make automotive parts, pipes, tools, and more.

 The addition of ferrovanadium toughens the steel making it more resistant to temperature and torsion.
 This increase in strength is a result of the formation of vanadium carbides which have a rigid crystal structure as well as a finer grain size which decreases the ductility of the steel.
 In addition to adding to the composition of the steel, ferrovanadium can also be used as a coating on the steel.
 When coated with nitrated ferrovanadium, the abrasion resistance of steel increases 30-50%.

 Market

-Between 2013 and 2017, the United States imported 13,510 tons of ferrovanadium, a majority of which came from Czechia, Austria, Canada, and the Republic of Korea.
+Between 2013 and 2017, the United States imported 13,510 tons of ferrovanadium, a majority of which came from Czechia, Austria, Canada, and South Korea.
 The price of ferrovanadium has fluctuated dramatically since 1996, hitting an all-time high in 2008 at $76041.61/ton FeV80.
 In more recent years, it has once again seen an increase in price as environmental standards shut down some of the vanadium producers in China.
 These shutdowns, as well as the closure of a South African vanadium mine, created a vanadium shortage, forcing ferrovanadium factories to reduce their production of ferrovanadium, decreasing its supply and driving up the price.